Poor Ovarian Responders Treatment Unit

 Economic.
 Instituto Bernabeu’s priority is the pregnancy of its patients.
 A diagnosis of low ovarian reserve usually requires more complex and therefore more expensive treatments.
 In order to make them more accessible, we have created the double consecutive IVF, reducing a large part of the cost involved in carrying out several standard in vitro fertilisations.

 Effective.
 The efficiency of the frozen embryo significantly exceeds that of the oocyte.
-Therefore, the chances of embryo nesting are increased.
+Therefore, the chances of embryo nesting and the ongoing pregnancy rate are increased.

 More natural transfer.
 Delayed embryo transfer allows us to use protocols that can improve the ovarian response without worrying about whether such stimulation could harm uterine receptivity.
 The transfer is carried out in a subsequent natural cycle or in which the uterus is specifically prepared to optimise its receptivity, thus increasing the chances of pregnancy.